Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Applying these strategies moves you from the untreated baseline to the intervention group, increasing your likelihood of approach success by over 1.4x.

-Once you understand that your anxiety anxiety is a system, and not a flaw, you stop fighting yourself and start training correctly.
+Once you understand that your anxiety is a system and not a flaw, you stop fighting yourself and start training correctly.
+That’s when approaching women stops feeling dangerous and starts feeling normal.

 References